The 2017 Annual Report is now available. Please click here to download a copy.

 - Prevent Louisvillians from losing existing otherwise-affordable homes through foreclosure prevention, supportive housing services, and accessible rehabilitation

 - Promote housing choice in all three rings of the city

 Stable, decent, affordable housing for working families benefits homeowners, renters, neighborhoods, business and the community at large:

-The Trust can provide a variety of information to potential homeowners or renters, but The Trust does not lend to individuals.
+The LAHTF can provide a variety of information to potential homeowners or renters, but it does not lend to individuals.

-Click here to view a full list of 2014 Board Members.
+Click here to view a full list of LAHTF board members.